 - 1 T garlic puree or minced garlic (see notes)

 - Thaw the fish completely in refrigerator if frozen.
 Drain the fish well in a colander placed in the sink.

 - Combine the olive oil, lemon juice, black pepper, Spike Seasoning (affiliate link) or other all-purpose seasoning blend, garlic puree, and dried basil.

 - Put fish in Zip-loc bag or plastic container with a snap-tight lid, arranging it in a single layer.

-- When you’re ready to cook, take the fish out of the fridge and let it come to room temperature.
+- When you’re ready to cook, take the fish out of the fridge, drain off the marinade, and let fish come to room temperature.

 - Turn the grill to medium-high when you are ready to put the fish on (or for a charcoal grill, you can only hold your hand there for a few seconds when it’s hot enough to cook fish.)

 - To get grill marks, lay the fish diagonally across grill grates; after 3 minutes gently lift the edge to see if the grill marks are dark enough.
 You may need to use a Fish Spatula (affiliate link) to slide under the fish if it doesn't lift easily.